Book Reviews

 beautiful with excellent descriptives of each, from the

 egg, caterpillar, chrysalis and butterfly.
-Field notes are
+Field notes

-plants are clearly defined by photographs.
-Incredibly
+nectar plants are clearly defined by photographs.

-informative!
-I highly recommend this book from ages
+Incredibly informative!
+I highly recommend this book

-10 to adults.
+from ages 10 to adults.

 The wonderful book is well-organized, with lots of